January is the month to get healthy! Lose weight, balance hormones, feel great!

 (Methionine, Inositol, and Choline).
 This combination is intended to boost your body's breakdown of fats, and help you to lose weight.

 Don't expect to lose a lot of weight with this injection alone; rather, use it with a combination of a supervised diet and increased activity.
 Many of my patients come in regularly for an injection.
-It is essentially painless, and they enjoy more energy and a sense of better health.

 We also offer the B12 alone, which may help improve energy and sense of well-being.